Yuriy-AP/Project/README.md

 2) Implements reversal strategy, but takes specific inputs from the user (e.g. top returns(t-1) quantile, threshold for revenue growth, and threshold for EBIT margin.
 3) Constructs and re-balances stock portfolio, based on the considered rules.
 Runs evaluation of the portfolio performance.

+### My project - Complete code for generation of the results